Barbora Krejčíková: 2017: First WTA singles final

-2018: Two Major titles and World No. 1 in doubles
+2018: Two Major titles, doubles No. 1

 Unlike previous seasons, Krejčíková now had the chance to play, at least, in singles qualifying rounds at more Premier 5/Premier Mandatory events than before.
 Unfortunately, she failed to qualify for the main draw at Doha, Indian Wells, Miami and Madrid, but finally qualified at the Rogers Cup, where she lost in the first round.
 At the majors, she also made a little bit of progress, as she finally made it to the main draw of the French Open after qualifying.
 In the first round of the main draw, she faced sixth seed Karolína Plíšková but lost.
 At the US Open, once again, she failed to qualify.

 This year was by far the most successful doubles season for Krejčíková to this point.
 She started well, reaching the final at the Shenzhen Open, where she and Siniaková lost to Romanian combination Irina-Camelia Begu/Simona Halep.
-At the Australian Open, they reached the third round, Krejcikova’s best result at that tournament.
+At the Australian Open, they reached the third round, Krejcikova's best result at that tournament.
 In February, she reached semifinals at the Premier 5 Qatar Open, again with Siniaková.
 At the Indian Wells Open, they reached the second round.
 And at the Miami Open, she played her first Premier 5/Mandatory final, but missed the chance to win the title.
 The clay-court season didn't start so well, reaching only second round of the Madrid Open, and first round of the Italian Open.
 However, after that, she won her first major doubles title at the French Open.
 Together with Siniaková, she defeated Japanese pair Eri Hozumi/Makoto Ninomiya in the final.
 The grass-court season was successful for Krejčíková, reaching the semifinal at the Birmingham Classic, and winning the title at the Wimbledon.
 At Wimbledon, again with Siniaková, they defeated Květa Peschke and Nicole Melichar in the final, to win a rare Roland Garros/Wimbledon double.
 After Wimbledon, Krejčíková entered the top 5 in doubles for the first time in her career.
 The US Open Series was also quite successful.
 Things started slowly at the Rogers Cup, losing in the second round, but at Cincinnati, she and Siniakova reached the quarterfinals.
 At the US Open, they were close to reaching a third successive Grand Slam final, but were stopped in the semifinal by Ashleigh Barty and CoCo Vandeweghe.
 On 22 October, Krejčíková, together with her partner Siniaková, became world No. 1 doubles player.
 For the first time in her career, Krejčíková had the opportunity to play at the WTA Finals, where she had success.
 In the first round, Siniaková and Krejčíková defeated Peschke/Melichar, then in semifinals, they defeated Andrea Sestini Hlaváčková/Barbora Strýcová, but unfortunately lost in the final against Tímea Babos/Kristina Mladenovic.
 Both, Krejčíková and Siniaková finished the year as world-number-1 doubles players.
 At the end of 2018, they received the award for the 2018 Doubles Team.